 Have questions about how current events might impact your retirement plan?
 Set up a meeting with one of our financial planners to put your mind at ease.
-Give us a call at 913-393-1000 or fill out the form below and someone will be in contact to schedule a meeting.
+Give us a call at 913-393-1000 or schedule a complimentary consultation below and someone will be in contact to schedule a meeting.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.